DavidLanglamet/ixdMine/README.md

 If you want to learn more about the design aspects of this project, you can reach out to our product designer, Freia Antonia https://www.instagram.com/freia_antonia/
 We hope to create value by creating a neoanalogue artifact that  translates data about the personal stress level and the body data of the heart rate into a pleasing visualisation that is both meaningful and impactful.
 The artifact should help users to meditate and gain insight about their mental load.
-If you want to learn more about our philosophy, to to the "Abstract" file.
+If you want to learn more about our philosophy, go to the "Abstract" file.

 Technical Setup: